chi-collective/genparse/docs/getting_started.md

 > **💡Tip:** GenParse supports grammars with arbitrary regular expressions.
 In practice, we recommend avoiding extremely permisive regular expressions (e.g., `/.+/`) since these will lead to significantly slower inference.
 See [issue #62](https://github.com/probcomp/genparse/issues/62).

+> **💡Tip:** If you don't allow your grammar to generate tokens that begin with a space, generation performance gets much worse.
+GenParse grammar requires adding a " " terminal to the top-level production rule.

 ## 2. Create an `InferenceSetup` object

 Create an `InferenceSetup` object with your chosen language model and grammar: